when one dream,

 David and a local gentleman spent months on a dozer clearing over 100 acres of cedars.
 They burned over 40 large brush piles in 2014.
 They ripped the ground three different ways with a dozer to uproot all the cedar roots and prepare the land for planting.
 The couple trenched over five miles of underground irrigation for the vineyard.

 The 10-acre Estate vineyard required over 1,000 wood posts and 2,500 steel posts to be driven into the rocky ground by hand.
-Ten miles of drip line irrigation was also installed down every row of vineyard.
+Ten miles of drip line irrigation were also installed down every row of the vineyard.
 In May 2015, Liquid Art hosted a planting party where approximately 100 volunteers planted over 7,000 grapevines on the Estate vineyard.
-To protect the vines from wildlife, almost three miles of black, poly mesh deer fence was installed around the property.
+To protect the vines from wildlife, almost three miles of deer fence was installed around the property.

-In August 2015, ground work on the building began.
+In August 2015, the groundwork for the building began.
 To ensure the quality of Liquid Art’s project, David was the general contractor on the job.
 The couple were on the construction site nearly every day and did as much work themselves on the building as they could.

 David launched a sister company for vineyard development and management; partnering with local land owners to convert their property to vineyards.
-Since January 2018, land preparation, irrigation installation, trellis development, and grapevine planting has been completed on ten additional acres of vineyard on Liquid Art's Estate property and approximately 100+ acres on satellite properties across Kansas.
+Since January 2018, land preparation, irrigation installation, trellis development, and grapevine planting have been completed on ten additional acres of vineyard on Liquid Art's Estate property and approximately 100+ acres on satellite properties across Kansas.
+Vitis Vinifera grapes, such as Cabernet Sauvignon and Chardonnay, are the primary grapes planted.
+Prior to prohibition, Kansas was the largest grape-growing region.
+It is time Kansas is put back on the map for its quality grapes and make a new name for itself in the wine industry!

-Also in January 2018, a new product expansion was brought to life: Dave & Dani Craft Cider.
+Also in January 2018, a new product expansion was brought to life: Dave & Dani Craft Cider, named after the winemaker and his taste tester.
 Originally, the craft ciders were only served on tap in the Tasting Room.
-Due to an increase in demand to take the craft cider home and the increase of crop production with the vineyard expansions, a 9,000sf winery production facility expansion was built.
-Ground work began in January and was completed in June 2018.
+Due to an increase in demand to take the craft cider home and the increase in crop production with the vineyard expansions, a 9,000sf winery production facility expansion was built.
 This expansion allows for Dave & Dani Craft Cider to be bottled in 12 oz. bottles.
+Groundwork on the expansion began in January and was completed in June 2018.
+Danielle was selling the ciders into liquor stores hours after the product came off the bottling line.
+Days later, David and Danielle welcomed their first child, Savannah Grace.

-Liquid Art Wine (select varietals) and Dave & Dani Craft Cider are in product distribution across the state of Kansas in local liquor stores, bars, and restaurants.
-A dedicated, in-house Sales team are the "troops on the ground", representing the brands and maximizing self-distribution to bring the products to you!
+Liquid Art Wine (select varietals) and Dave & Dani Craft Cider are now in product distribution across the state of Kansas in local liquor stores, bars, and restaurants.
+A dedicated, in-house Sales team represents the brands and maximizes self-distribution to bring the products to you!
+David and Danielle work closely with Kansas State University, particularly the National Strategic Sales Institute program, to provide beverage and sales internships to students.

 Thank you for supporting David, Danielle, and their team as they continue to share the art of grape growing and wine-making in the Midwest.